CAGI Scientist Opening: apply here ☀️

 Background

 Deep mutational scans, in which the functional consequences of all possible single nucleotide variants are queried simultaneously (Fowler & Fields, 2014), offer a potential solution to investigate whether a variant is benign or deleterious.
 However, there is a key problem: developing a bespoke assay for each protein is impractical.
-Therefore, The Fowler lab and collaborators sought to measure a protein property that could be both informative of variant effect and generalizable to many proteins.
+Therefore, the Fowler lab and collaborators sought to measure a protein property that could be both informative of variant effect and generalizable to many proteins.
 Though proteins have a vast range of structures and functions, most proteins share a key requirement: they must be stable enough to perform their role in the cell.
 Mutations that interfere with thermodynamic stability or folding often cause accelerated turnover and lowered steady-state abundance in cells.
 Consequently, stability-related reduced protein abundance is a major cause of loss-of-function in monogenic disease (Yue et al., 2005).
 Loss of tumor suppression activity by destabilizing mutations can lead to cancer, and loss of the enzymes that metabolize drugs can alter drug response.

 Experiment

 A multiplexed variant stability profiling (VSP) assay was developed to measure the steady-state abundance of missense variants of a given protein in human cells.
-The VSP assay exploits a fluorescent reporter system to measure steady-state abundance of missense protein variants (see figure).
+The VSP assay exploits a fluorescent reporter system to measure steady-state abundance of missense protein variants (see figure above).
 Here, each cell expresses a protein variant fused to EGFP.
 The stability of the variant protein dictates the abundance of the fusion protein and thus the EGFP level of the cell.
 As a reporter of transcriptional abundance (Yen et al., 2008), mCherry is either co-transcriptionally or co-translationally expressed from the same construct.
 Cells are flow sorted into bins according to their EGFP/mCherry ratio, and deep sequencing is used to quantify each variant’s frequency in each bin.
 Finally, a stability score is calculated based on binwise frequency.

 The VSP assay was used to measure the steady state abundance in parallel of thousands of protein variants of Phosphatase and tensin homolog (PTEN) and thiopurine methyltransferase or thiopurine S-methyltransferase (TPMT) protein variants in parallel.
 Barcoded, site saturation missense libraries of PTEN and TPMT (Jain & Varadarajan, 2014; Starita et al., 2015) were separately recombined into engineered landing pad cells.
 The EGFP/mCherry ratios of cells harboring each library spanned the range previously characterized for WT and known destabilized variants.
 Each library was then flow sorted into EGFP/mCherry bins ranging from a low ratio (unstable) to high ratio (stable) variants.
 Genomic DNA was purified from each bin, and then barcodes were sequenced and tallied.
 A variant stability score was computed, with 0 meaning unstable, 1 meaning wild-type stability and >1 meaning more stable than wild type.